rockettheme/docs/Docs/joomla/templates/voxel/demo_module_6.md

 :   1. **RokGallery** [37%, 45%, se]

 This area of the front page is made up of a **RokGallery** module.
-Below, we've listed the settings you'll need to replicate the look of the demo module (minus the actual images, of course).
+Below, we have listed the settings you will need to replicate the look of the demo module (minus the actual images, of course).

-In this instance, we've injected the RokGallery module into the space occupied by a featured article.
+In this instance, we have injected the RokGallery module into the space occupied by a featured article.
 This is done by a special position built in to the template which is called by a line in the corresponding article's text field.

 You can find more information on RokGallery in our [RokGallery Guide][rokgallery].